aweymo-ui/geo_viz_oh/content/3_future.md

     <p class="symbol">&#10042;</p>
 </div>

+{% include gallery-figure.html img="geo_viz_oh_17.jpeg" alt="Group posing outside with one woman whistling in the background and one woman rolling her eyes in the foreground." caption="Mountaineers Scrapbook, 1912 to 1916, p.
+87." %}

 <br>

 There’s also an opportunity to combine oral history and mapping to make new insights around environmental history.
 Another digital initiative I contributed to, highlighted and geolocated the expeditions of the Tacoma Mountaineers, a women’s back-to-the-land hiking organization that formed in 1906 and used their monumental summits to promote suffrage.27 Mapping these expeditions as their being recounted in oral history recordings and contrasting the environment as it was in photos taken by the Mountaineers to how they are now in 3D renderings could help make evident stark contrasts in urban development, environmental policy change, access to public lands and, in direct effect, the public’s inability to organize for political empowerment.